khadija-ashraf/LeetCodePopular/src/hashtable/twoSum/README.md

 This problem is a prgression of 1.Two Sum.
 Here, the input is sorted.
 We can take this for our advantage and remove the need to using hashmap like we used in the Two Sum.

+We use two pointers (left, right) to keep track of a pair of indices, essentially a pair of values that might potentially sum up to the given target.

+<ins>__Two Pointer Approach:__</ins>
+   * initialze `left = 0`, `right = len(nums) - 1`
+   * until the left and right pointers does not intersect
+   * 	if `nums[left] + nums[right] > target`, that means the summation overflowed the target, so we will take a smaller value next time, to take the smaller value we go from right towards left, cause in the input smaller values are towards left,
+   * 	else `if (nums[left] + nums[right] < target`, that means the summation is smaller than the target, so we will take a larger value next time, to take the larger value we go from left towards right of the input array, cause in the input array larger values are towards right.
+   * 	else, `nums[left] + nums[right] == target`, so we return the index pair (left, right).

 ```java

 public int[] twoSum(int[] nums, int target) {